-I adore the traditional Italian Caprese salad made with buffalo mozzarella, tomatoes and basil but I wanted to create a more elaborate version with grilled eggplant (aubergines for my UK friends) to make it into a more substantial meal.
-Fried garlic and balsamic vinegar give this salad a real flavour punch, which I love, but of course you can use a simple dressing of olive oil and lemon instead.
+I adore the classic Italian Caprese salad made with buffalo mozzarella, tomatoes and basil but I wanted to create a more filling version with grilled eggplant (or aubergine) to make it into a more substantial meal.
+Crispy fried garlic and aged balsamic vinegar give this salad a real flavour punch, which I love, but of course, you can use a simple dressing of olive oil and lemon instead.

 - 1/2 teaspoon sea salt

-- 5–6 tablespoons olive oil (more if needed)
+- 5–6 tablespoons olive oil or macadamia oil (more if needed)

 - 2 cloves garlic, thinly sliced

-- 7–8 cherry tomatoes, halved (1 large tomatoes can be sliced instead)
+- 8 cherry tomatoes, halved (1 large tomato can be sliced instead)

-- 70–80 grams soft mozzarella cheese (buffalo mozzarella is best), sliced
+- 3 oz / 80-90 grams soft mozzarella cheese (buffalo mozzarella is best), sliced

 - 1 tablespoon aged balsamic vinegar

-- Heat a thin layer of olive oil in a large frying pan over medium-high heat (not too hot as to not burn the oil too much).
-Once hot, add the eggplant slices and cook for 3-4 minutes on each side, until grill marks appear.
-You will need to drizzle more oil over the slices as they will absorb the oil instantly and they will not cook properly if left too dry.
+- Heat a thin layer of olive oil in a large frying pan over medium-high heat (not too hot as to not burn the oil).
+Once hot, add the eggplant slices and cook for 3-4 minutes on each side until grill marks appear.
+You will need to drizzle more oil over the slices once you turn them as they will absorb the initial amount instantly.
+They will not cook properly if left too dry.
 Don’t panic too much about the amount of olive oil used, it’s all good stuff and not a problem in a lower carbohydrate dish such as this one.

 - Once cooked, layer the eggplant on a larger serving plate and set aside.

 - Add a little more olive oil to the frying pan and add the garlic slices.
-Cook over medium-high heat for a minute or so on each side, until golden brown.
+Cook over medium heat for a minute or so on each side, until golden brown.

-- Top the eggplant slices evenly with mozzarella slices, tomato halves, basil leaves and fried garlic.
+- Top the cooked eggplant evenly with mozzarella slices, halved tomatoes, basil leaves and fried garlic.
 Drizzle over the balsamic vinegar and season with a little extra sea salt and pepper.

 Have you made a Caprese salad at home before?
-Would you like to try my version?
+Would you like to try my eggplant version?
 Perhaps you have your own variation.
-Tell us below and don’t forget to share with your friends and family.
+Tell me below and don’t forget to rate this recipe and share with friends and family.